sillsdev/appbuilder-storybuilder/README.md

     -o : Output location, used to specify where to store the finished video, will use current directory by default

     -l : Lower quality, used to generate a lower quality video for smaller file size for easier distribution (default videos will be 1280x720)

+    -h : Help, display list of possible flags and their uses

     -os : Overlay video, used to specify the location of a test video to create an overlay video with the generated video

 # Testing Documentation